kickingvegas/UI-Automation-Example/uiautomation.md

 ## Closing

 Hopefully this blog post will provide some conceptual guidance on UI Automation.
-Feedback is welcome.
+A future post will cover running UI Automation from the command line and tie in with Alex Vollmer's [Tuneup](https://github.com/alexvollmer/tuneup_js) library for UI Automation.
+[Feedback](https://gist.github.com/1930417) is welcome.

 ## UI Automation JavaScript Class Inheritance Tree